malkiii/react-pre-hooks/docs/guide/useIsomorphicEffect.md

 # useIsomorphicEffect

-This hook works in both browser and server, it uses [useEffect](https://react.dev/reference/react/useEffect) on the client side, and [useLayoutEffect](https://react.dev/reference/react/useLayoutEffect) on the server side.
+This hook is a replacement for [useEffect](https://react.dev/reference/react/useEffect) that works in both browser and server.

 ## Example Usage